sio/potyarkin.com/content/posts/draft-hlc.md

 ### Modular design

-One might think splitting code into modules comes naturally.
+One might think that splitting code into modules comes naturally.
 At least I did.
 And I was wrong.
 When I was not specifically thinking about their size some modules tended to grow large.
 A thousand lines is pretty hard to do a quick overview on, and even harder to split after the fact.
 Some modularity has to be designed from the beginning.

 I don't know how I could've avoided that.
 Guess it comes with the experience.